 Which Fish Are Vegetarian?

-Pacus, Silver Dollars, Farowellas, and Mollies are primarily vegetarian.
+Pacus, Silver Dollars, Farowellas, and Mollies are primarily vegetarian fishes.
 Catfish are not fully vegetarian, but require a great deal of vegetable matter in their diet.
 Many other fish, from the Goldfish to Guppies, enjoy having vegetables as part of their diets.
 With the exception of a few carnivores, such as Piranhas, most fish will accept and enjoy vegetables as part of their diet.

 Fresh greens are an ideal way to include vegetables in your fishes' diet.
 Some options are:

-- Uncooked peas with the skin removed
+- Fresh peas with the skin removed

 - Raw zucchini slices/pieces